About Agata Usewicz

-I joined HJA in 2011 from Colemans-ctts Solicitors and I was promoted to Partner in 2014.
-I am committed to providing access to justice, and am equally dedicated to my clients who have more modest claims as well as those with catastrophic injuries.
+Agata joined HJA in 2011 and was promoted to Partner in 2014.
+She is committed to providing access to justice and is equally dedicated to her clients who have more modest claims as well as those with catastrophic injuries.

-I am a member of the Law Society Clinical Negligence Panel.
-I am also recommended in the Legal 500 and Chambers UK.
+Agata is a member of AvMA’s Specialist Clinical Negligence Panel and of the Law Society Clinical Negligence Panel.
+She is also recommended in the Legal 500, 2023 and Chambers UK, 2023.

 - “I would like to thank you, on behalf of the whole family for your perseverance and determination in this long drawn out case.”